VivaanJoVarghese-6/mufifa-2026/profile/vivaanjovarghese@mulearn.md

     Built custom MCP servers and task verification scripts for μLearn program operations.
     Uses Notion and automated pipelines for cross-team coordination and reporting.

-Public Portfolio & Recognition:

-    Assisted in drafting the μFIFA Gamification Framework v1.0, which is the design documentation powering this tournament.
-    Created guides on integrating AI workflows into student learning pathways, used across μLearn's campus ecosystem.

 Education and Proof of Work: